fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 #### `communicationCapabilityCode`

 The property `communicationCapabilityCode` is used to exchange information about the capabilities of the flight in terms of voice communication, ACARS data communication and RCP (Required Communication Performance).
-It shall consist of zero or more of the following values, separated by a space character:
+If present, it shall consist of one or more of the following values, separated by a space character:

 - Voice communication
   - `H`: HF RTF